EscolaLMS/headless-format/source/index.md

 }
 ```

-The snippet abovem taken from ULAM format, means that this topic type is a video, that has a width of 640 pixels and height of 480 pixels.
+The snippet abovem taken from `ulam` format, means that this topic type is a video, that has a width of 640 pixels and height of 480 pixels.

 There are many ways in which this topic description can be handled, as it depends on what is the course current context.
 Some examples include: